English (EN)

 Term Offered: Spring Term

 Classic literary criticism and/or contemporary critical theory from Aristotle to Coleridge, Marx to Derrida, addressing how, why, and what we read.
+This course does not and cannot satisfy the Monmouth University LIT requirement.

 Course usage information